-Find out what could be next after attending an Ri Masterclass, from more learning to the next step in your career.
+Find out what could come next after attending Ri Masterclasses

 Depending on where you are based, it is likely that your next opportunity to attend Masterclasses will be in year 8 or 9 (for England and Wales), S2 or S3 (for Scotland).
 If you want to make sure that your secondary school is involved, ask your maths teacher to have a look at our site or get in touch with us.

-Each summer we have special Celebration Events for secondary masterclass attendees.
-The events feature a variety of interactive sessions to follow-on from the Mathematics or Engineering Masterclass series earlier in the year, and are an opportunity for students to meet other Masterclass attendees from around the country.
+Each summer we have special Celebration Events for secondary Masterclass attendees.
+Students will receive an invitation at the end of their Masterclass series.
+The events are an opportunity to find out more about different topics within the subject and for students to meet other Masterclass attendees from around the country.

 You could also take your Masterclasses further by doing your own project in a subject which interests you; check out the British Science Association’s CREST Awards scheme, and all of the opportunities offered by the external schemes which link to it.

-If you would like to find out more about careers in maths or engineering, you can look at:
+If you would like to find out more about careers in some of the STEM subjects, you can look at:

 You might also want to have a look at the residential opportunities available from The Smallpeice Trust.